legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 6.2.
 In individual cases, when the Administration considers that the requirements of ICLL cannot be met, the Administration may consider and approve alternative arrangements to achieve adequate safety standards.
 Freeing arrangements may take account of a reduced permeability and volume of the well, when compared to a full size well.

+FPREQ = Freeing port area required

+### 5.9.
+Materials for Valves and Associated Piping

+On sailing vessels, where the solid bulwark height does not exceed 150mm, specific freeing ports, as defined above, are not required.

+### 6.2.
+In individual cases, when the Administration considers that the requirements of ICLL cannot be met, the Administration may consider and approve alternative arrangements to achieve adequate safety standards.
+Freeing arrangements may take account of a reduced permeability and volume of the well, when compared to a full size well.

 For Short Range Yachts it is considered that the requirement for freeing port area for a forward or after well may be reduced by a form factor equal to the ratio of (actual area well) divided by (length of well x breadth of well).
 Dimensions should be taken at half height of the bulwark.
 This may be reduced by 50% providing it can be shown that the intact stability of the yacht remains acceptable if the well is flooded to any level up to the bulwark height and that area provided will allow the well to drain in less than 3 minutes.

-### 5.9.
-Materials for Valves and Associated Piping

-FPREQ = Freeing port area required

-### 7a.
-MACHINERY – VESSELS OF LESS THAN 500GT

-On sailing vessels, where the solid bulwark height does not exceed 150mm, specific freeing ports, as defined above, are not required.

 ### 7a.2.
 Installation

 In any case the intention should be to achieve a standard of safety which is at least equivalent to the standard of ICLL.

+### 7a.
+MACHINERY – VESSELS OF LESS THAN 500GT

+### 7a.1.
+General Requirements

+Where;

+### 7b.
+MACHINERY – VESSELS OF 500GT AND OVER

 ### 8a.
 ELECTRICAL INSTALLATIONS -VESSELS OF LESS THAN 500GT

-### 8a.1.
-Installation

-Where;

-### 8a.3.
-Batteries

-### 7a.2.
-Installation

 On sailing vessels, where the solid bulwark height does not exceed 150mm, specific freeing ports, as defined above, are not required.